 Fun for everyone

 The museum's Open Door Connections (ODC) program supports innovative hands-on learning and meaningful play experiences for all.
-We strive to provide opportunities for those who face a variety of barriers—financial, developmental, or cultural—to experience the museums.
+We strive to provide opportunities for those who face a variety of barriers—financial, developmental, or cultural—to experience the museum.

 Partnering to grow access opportunities